centreon/centreon-documentation/versioned_docs/version-24.04/reporting/installation.md

 >timedatectl set-timezone Europe/Paris
 >```

-Be sure to optimize MariaDB on your reporting server.
+Be sure to optimize MariaDB/MySQL on your reporting server.
 You will need at least 12 GB of RAM in order to use the [next file](../assets/reporting/installation/centreon.cnf).

 Make sure you have a **tmp** folder in **/var/lib/mysql**.